 - MAQ-ANTX2051-Human Evolution and Diversity (No longer available)

 Students who have an Academic Standing of Suspension or Exclusion under Macquarie University's Academic Progression Policy are not permitted to enrol in OUA units offered by Macquarie University.
 Students with an Academic Standing of Suspension or Exclusion who have enrolled in units through OUA will be withdrawn.

-- Non-Invigilated Exam (20%)
+- Literature Review (20%)

-- Review (20%)
+- Weekly online quizzes (20%)